Guide

 At the start of the test, the driving examiner will ensure you meet the standards of vision for driving.

 During the eyesight check section, you’ll have to read a new-style number plate from 20 metres away or an old-style number plate from a distance of 20.5 metres.
-If you need contact lenses or glasses, you should wear them to ensure you can see the required distance.
+If you need contact lenses or glasses, you should wear them.
 If you can’t correctly read the number plate, you will fail your driving test.
 The DVLA (Driver and Vehicles Licensing Agency) will be informed, and your licence will be revoked as you do not meet the standards for safe driving.
 You will have to reapply for your driving licence.
 To get your licence back, you’ll have to take an eyesight test with the DVSA (Driver and Vehicle Standards Agency), at the driving test centre.
 If you’re successful, you’ll get a new provisional licence.
-You’ll have to pass the standard eyesight test of your next practical driving test.
+You’ll then have to pass the standard eyesight test of your next practical driving test.

 What are the ‘show me, tell me’ questions?

 The examiner will ask you two vehicle safety questions.
-For one question, you’ll have to show the examiner how you’d carry out a safety task (such as demisting the windscreen or switch to dipped headlights).
-For the other, you’ll have to tell the examiner how you’d perform a safety task (such as testing the brakes work).
+For one, you’ll have to show the examiner how you’d carry out a safety task (like demisting the windscreen or switch to dipped headlights).
+For the other, you’ll have to tell the examiner how you’d perform a safety task (like testing the brakes work).

 Prepare for ‘show me, tell me’ questions?